jdsmith2816/emw/README.md

 # Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
+- Kratores#4997 for his awesome work optimizing the list for potato rigs!
 - Lotus by erri120 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are they